guoshijiang/scoinfamily/README.md

 #### 1.Introduction

 The whole project is written in Python's Django framework.
+This project can be used in question and answer systems and community websites.

 #### 2.Deployment